 - ⅓ cup milk (dairy or unsweetened alternative)*

 - 1 cup chopped cherries (fresh or frozen)

-- ½ cup mini chocolate chips (dairy free if necessary)
+- ½ cup mini chocolate chips, optional (dairy free if necessary)

 - Pulse oatmeal in the blender until it resembles a gritty flour.

 - If dates are not soft, place them into a bowl of hot water for 30 minutes before using.

 - Preheat oven to 400 degrees F

 - Line a mini muffin pan with liners (aluminum or parchment paper liners work best) or grease pan well.

 - Add all dry ingredients into a medium bowl and mix well.